EnvisionStaking/Casper-CSharp-SDK/README.md

 * [How To Guides](https://github.com/EnvisionStaking/Casper-CSharp-SDK#how-to-guides)
 # Getting Started
 If you are not familiar with Casper Network, our advice is to navigate to [Casper Network Documents](https://docs.casperlabs.io/en/latest/faq/index.html) and get prepared before proceeding with the SDK.
+## What is Casper?
+Casper is an open-source Proof-of-Stake blockchain network built off the CBC (Correct-by-Construction) Casper specification originally established by early Ethereum developers.
+The Casper network is optimized for enterprise and developer adoption by focusing on unique features like upgradeable contracts, predictable network fees, privacy flexibility, on-chain governance, and developer-friendly languages.
+Casper solves the scalability trilemma by allowing development teams to build with confidence that the network will optimize for security, decentralization, and high throughput.
 ## Adding the SDK to your .NET Project
 The SDK is available as a [NuGet package](https://www.nuget.org/packages/EnvisionStaking.Casper.SDK/)
 ### Steps for adding Nuget Package in your project